cseagraves/n8n-Agent-Training-Course-Chicago-June-2025/README.md

 ## 📝 Notes for Attendees

-### What We'll Cover
+### Core Topics Covered
-- ✅ What is AI (prompting, system prompt)
+- ✅ AI agents simplified: What they are and how they differ from basic AI
+- ✅ Building workflows with n8n (no coding required)
+- ✅ Real estate-specific automation templates
-- ✅ Chaining LLMs
+- ✅ RAG (Retrieval Augmented Generation) for contract analysis
-- ✅ AI agents simplified: autonomous decision makers with access to tools, internet, memory, data
-- ✅ Multi-agent architectures
+- ✅ Multi-agent architectures for complex workflows
-- ✅ API connections, webhooks, self-hosting basics
+- ✅ API connections and integrations
-- ✅ MCP on n8n cloud – connecting Claude and other AI interfaces to your n8n MCP
+- ✅ Implementation strategies for your business

 ### Homework Reminder
 ⚠️ **IMPORTANT:** Complete all pre-course setup to avoid falling behind during hands-on sessions!